Sardines on Toast

 You literally just open the can of sardines, drain off the brine or oil, and place on a piece of nicely buttered toast with some black pepper garnish to taste.

 What are sardines?

 Normally the heads and gills are removed before packing and they are cooked by frying or smoking before drying.
 They are then canned and tightly packed in water, oil or tomato or chilli sauce.
-This is where the expression ‘packed like sardines’ comes from.
+Not surprisingly, this is where the expression ‘packed like sardines’ comes from.

 It also makes them a readily transportable and non-perishable food.
-You can eat them straight out of the tin, so great if you are hiking or camping!
+You can eat them straight out of the tin, so they are great if you are hiking or camping!

 We tend to buy sardines in oil from Aldi, and these tins contain 3 small sardines, which is enough for two pieces of toast.
 My daughter loves all types of fish, and we often have this as a simple quick lunch.